 While looming deadlines, difficult projects, and other short-term stressors are certainly challenging, many of today’s employees are feeling the brunt of long-term stressors that can lead to mental exhaustion.

 Burnout can strike any employee, especially those who feel they’ve exhausted their physical and emotional strength.
-This type of work-related stress that can happen due to prolonged stress, frustration and anxiety, and can lead to feelings of reduced accomplishment and loss of personal identity.
+This type of work-related stress can happen due to prolonged stress, frustration, and anxiety, and can lead to feelings of reduced accomplishment and loss of personal identity.

 Burnout symptoms include the following:

 People who experience job burnout often feel drained and find their jobs frustrating.
 They may feel cynical about their work, emotionally distant from their colleagues or even a decline in health.
 One workplace stressors study shows that burnout can be just as harmful to health as second-hand smoke.

 The Consequences of Employee Stress and Burnout

 Stressed employees tend to have higher turnover rates and are generally less productive, motivated, and focused than their less-stressed colleagues.
 They may also take more time off due to work-related exhaustion and high stress levels.

 Job Stress Can Cost Companies Big Money